quentinsf/qhue/README.md

 ## Examples

+Note: These examples assume you know the IP address of your bridge.
+See [the 'Getting Started' section of the API docs](http://www.developers.meethue.com/documentation/getting-started) if you need help in finding it.
+I've assigned mine a static address of 192.168.0.45, so that's what you'll see below.

+They also assume you have experimented with the API before, and so have a 'newdeveloper' user account set up on the bridge.
+If not, see the section below entitled 'Creating a user'.

-If you have a Resource, you can check its URL:
+OK.
+If you have a Resource, you can check its URL.
+A Bridge is an example of a Resource, so let's try that:

-    # Connect to bridge with userid
+    # Connect to the bridge with a particular username
     from qhue import Bridge
     b = Bridge("192.168.0.45", 'newdeveloper')

+    # This should give you something familiar from the API docs:
-    print b.url   # Just to see what's happening
+    print b.url

-By getting an attribute of a Resource, you construct a new resource with the attribute name added to the URL:
+By requesting most other attributes of a Resource, you will construct a new Resource with the attribute name added to the URL:

     lights = b.lights
     print lights.url    # Should have '/lights' on the end

+These are, at this stage, simply references to entities on the bridge.
+To make an actual API call to the bridge, we simply call the resource as if it were a function:

     # Let's actually call the API and print the results
     print lights()

-Qhue takes the JSON that's returned and turns it back into Python objects, typically a dictionary:
+Qhue takes the JSON that's returned and turns it back into Python objects, typically a dictionary, so you can access its parts easily:

     # Get the config info and print the ethernet MAC address
     print b.config()['mac']

-We'd like to be able to contruct all our URLs the same way, but you can't use numbers as attribute names, so we can't write, say, `b.lights.1`.
+Ideally, we'd like to be able to construct all of our URLs the same way, but you can't use numbers as attribute names, so we can't write, say, `b.lights.1`.
 As an alternative, you can use dictionary key syntax:

     # Get information about light 1
     print b.lights[1]()